Coming Soon š At the beginning of April, youāll be

 Actually we are all guilty, and until we stop buying things/spending money.. the pollution problem will continue.

-Retrac Premium Member 11 months ago
+Retrac Premium Member over 1 year ago

 If insects disappeared tomorrow all human life would end within 50 years.
 If all humans disappeared tomorrow, most others species would flourish.
 So scientists say.